jlubea/SwipeActions/README.md

 <details>
     <summary>Swipe sensitivity.</summary>

-To control swipe sensitivity (minimal distance for dragging) you should use modifier `swipeSensitive`.
+To control swipe sensitivity (minimum distance for dragging) you should use modifier `swipeSensitive`.

 ```swift
 ForEach(...) { cell in